facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

     | grep -oi "sha256:\w\+"

 ```
-This time we are using all the 3 variables from the `splitImageName` function, and we are issuing a HEAD request, because what we need is a header of the response: `Docker-Content-Digest`.
-This header contains the SHA digest of the manifest, that we will use to reference what we want to delete in the next (and last) step.
-I used grep to select the line of the output containing the header, and then a second time to strip out everything out except the digest.
+This time we are using all the 3 variables from the `splitImageName` function, and we are issuing **a HEAD request**, because what we need is **a header of the response**: `Docker-Content-Digest`.
+This header contains the **SHA digest of the manifest**, that we will use to reference what we want to delete in the next (and last) step.
+I then used `grep` twice: first to select the line of the output containing the header, and then to strip everything out except the digest.

 The API endpoint looks like this: